JozJozmin/Churn-Prediction-ML/README.md

 <li> The top score for this competition is 0.6249118684 <br/>

-<li> link of leader board : https://datahack.analyticsvidhya.com/contest/job-a-thon-march-2022/#LeaderBoard <br/>
+<li> link for leader board of the competition is : https://datahack.analyticsvidhya.com/contest/job-a-thon-march-2022/#LeaderBoard <br/>